 So this International Women’s Day, I would like to challenge you to do two things.
 First, I hope you’ll keep asking the kinds of questions that inspired this post.
 Then, I invite you to join us to find smart, strategic answers.
 It’s that kind of tenacity that is leading PATH, together with communities and partners, to transformative health solutions for women, children—and men—worldwide.

-- Amie Batson is the chief strategy officer at PATH.
+- Amie Batson is the chief strategy officer and vice president of Strategy and learning at PATH.